drewpotter/testing-code-and-tdd/slides.md

 ## TDD; Summary
-* We have gone through the basic steps of using TDD.
+* We have gone through the basics of using TDD.
+* TDD is a feedback loop.
+* TDD improves code quality.

+## TDD; Questions
+* Any questions?
+* Thanks for watching this presentation!